All Episodes

 Derek Johnson, president and chief executive of the NAACP.

-And C, ladies and gentlemen, stands for colored, which is why you almost never hear the full name of this thing.
+And C, ladies and gentlemen, stands for colored, which is why you almost never hear the full name of this thing, National Association for the Advancement of Colored People.

-He said Dr. Cook's credentials outshine Trump's entire cabinet.
+He said, Dr. Cook's credentials outshine Trump's entire cabinet.

 This president simply cannot stomach black excellence.